waddie/nrepl.hx/README.md

 While nREPL is language-agnostic, this plugin has currently only been tested with Clojure.

+Currently you’ll need [mattwparas’s steel-event-system Helix fork](https://github.com/mattwparas/helix/tree/steel-event-system) to use this, and may want to check out his [helix-config](https://github.com/mattwparas/helix-config) repo to see how to set up keybindings, etc.

 ## Status

 This is a work in progress, experimental plugin for a work in progress, experimental plugin system.
+Exception handling is sparse.
+Testing is minimal.
 Caveat emptor.

 ## LLM Disclosure